pulsar-edit/pulsar/docs/Building.md

 yarn build:apm
 ```

-This will install the packages, rebuild them for Electron, and build the Atom Package
+This will install the packages, rebuild them for Electron, and build the Pulsar Package
 Manager.
 Finally, you can run the editor with `yarn start`.
 This command will accept the
 same arguments as the final binary.